no-garlic/cs50-web/code/8-capstone/README.md

 Todo:

-- register needs first name & last name
+- move views into separate files
 - move css, images, and js into subdirs
+- create admin classes and register them

 Why more complex:
 - javascript for creating a quiz
 - bootstrap icons, google fonts
 - multiple stylesheets